noctuid/dotfiles/README.md

 makegif -w 800 -O 3 -f 15 -o mygiff.gif <path/to/video>
 ```

 I still need to alter it to make it easier to deal with.
 I couldn't find a good way to be able to seek/use the exact time instead of from a key frame, so often one has to mark a larger section then delete the pictures at the beginning and end in the output directory (which is stupidly hardcoded currently).
-It works though.
-I'm thinking GNEVE may be an alternate way to do this better.
+[These](https://github.com/lvml/mpv-plugin-excerpt) [two](https://gist.github.com/Zehkul/25ea7ae77b30af959be0) mpv plugins would be a better way to cut or crop the video first.

 An example gif with default settings (made within mpv):
 ![Alt text](https://raw.github.com/angelic-sedition/dotfiles/master/example.gif "Tigre-sama Catches an Arrow")